 2. Check for potential penalties

-While most insurance companies will likely refund your unused premium, some may charge a fee if you choose to cancel in the middle of your policy term.
-Before cancelling your policy, you may want to talk to your company’s customer service department or ask your agent if the company has any specific cancellation stipulations.
+While most auto insurers will likely refund your unused premium, some may charge a fee if you choose to cancel in the middle of your policy term.
+Before canceling your policy, you may want to talk to your company’s customer service department or ask your agent if the company has any specific cancellation stipulations.

-If you find out that you will be charged a penalty for canceling in the middle of your term, you may want to reconsider switching policies.
-If you can find a new policy with a premium that makes up for any cancellation fees charged by your old carrier, it may still make sense to change companies.
+If you find out that you will be charged a penalty for canceling in the middle of your term, you may want to hold off on switching policies.
+But if you can find a new policy with a premium that makes up for any cancellation fees charged by your old carrier, it may still make financial sense to change companies.

 3. Compare car insurance quotes from multiple carriers